 For audition excerpts and information about what to prepare, see the main BPYO Audition page.

-You can request an audition by completing the online audition form.
+This year's auditions must be submitted on video.
+The audition form may be found here.
 You can also call the Boston Philharmonic Youth Orchestra office at (617) 470-8382 with any questions.
 While most openings are filled in the spring, we do hold auditions in early September to fill any remaining spots.
-We will contact you after we receive your application form to schedule an audition time.

 The motto of the BPYO is “shaping future leaders through music.”
 Please give some thought to how you hope to contribute to society with your music, how you would like to change the musical landscape, and what aspects of music you are most passionate about.